Slicer/Slicer/Modules/Python/StochasticTractographyServerMP/README.txt

 (2) Numpy 1.2.1 or 1.3.0 : http://numpy.scipy.org/
 (3) Parallel Python 1.5.7 : http://www.parallelpython.com/

-I advice ipython to do your development and test : http://ipython.scipy.org/
+tip: I advice ipython to do your development and test : http://ipython.scipy.org/

 remark; It is a documentation in construction, be patient